cramir17/IBM_dashboard/README.md

 # IBM_dashboard
-Dashboaurd using IBM Cognos Analytics
+##Dashboaurd using IBM Cognos Analytics

+Building A Dashboard With IBM Cognos Analytics